 Recommended Ages: 10-17 (Class is offered in two levels)

-Start Date: Tuesday, Sept 4, 2018.
-Class runs for 13 weeks.
-Students have 2 weeks after the last class is posted to complete the course.
+Start Date: Class runs for 12 weeks.
+Students have 2 weeks after the last lesson is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be dissections in this course.
 Students can watch me do the dissection online, and I will even give you instructions for obtaining specimens so they can follow along with their own dissection if they’d like!
 Students who don’t wish to participate in viewing the dissections may opt out.

 In this session, students will be focusing on 5 major groups of marine vertebrates:

 1. Cartilaginous Fish: No bones about it, cartilaginous fish are super cool!
 We’ll start with the super weird jawless fish, lampreys!
 Kids are always simultaneously fascinated and grossed out by this weird group!
 We’ll even get hands on with a dissection.
 Then, move into learning what makes skates different from stingrays, and do another dissection.
 Then, finish up with everyone’s favorite- SHARKS!
 We’ll explore them from every scientific aspect- evolution, taxonomy, anatomy, habitat, adaptations, conservation issues, and more!
 And…another dissection!